leeanndrees/thought-record/README.md

 ## To Run App:

 - Sign up for an IBM Cloud account and create an instance of Tone Analyzer
-- In `Constants.swift.example`, paste the username, password, & version for your instance into the placeholder values
+- In `Constants.swift.example`, replace placeholder values with values from your instance
 - Rename file to `Constants.swift`
+- You should be good to go! 😎